-If you have prostate cancer, were in the services during the Vietnam War era and spent any time on the ground in Vietnam, file a disability claim with the VA or the Vietnam Veterans Association.
+If you have prostate cancer, were in the services during the Vietnam War era and spent any time on the ground in Vietnam, file a disability claim with the VA or the Vietnam Veterans Association as soon as you receive your diagnosis.
 The VA recognizes the link between Agent Orange exposure and prostate cancer.
 They will provide a disability benefit starting the date you file your claim until 6 months post treatment.
 Your local VA or Vietnam Veteran's Association will guide you in the process.